Okay so you’ve got the whole week to find activities for your kids this half term. What are you going to do?

 A special half term unlimited use ticket is on offer at Adrenalin this half term.
 Kids can bounce from as much as they want all week from 11am every day for £39 Monday to Sunday.
 More details are here https://www.adrenalinleisure.co.uk/special-offers/

 Did you enjoy this post?
-You might like some of my others, so how about you have a read of 10 ‘must haves’ to survive the early days with a newborn and toddler or 10 things I wish I’d known before having children
+Keep an eye out for the latest Local Stuff here.
+You also might like some of my others, so how about you have a read of 10 ‘must haves’ to survive the early days with a newborn and toddler or 10 things I wish I’d known before having children

 Or if you fancy a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.